About Keystone

 A clear path from A1 to C1.

-The course is staged as a progression—not a random list of grammar points.
-You always know where you are and what is next.
+The course is organized as a path, not a random list of grammar points.
+You always know what stage you are in and what comes next.

 A1